lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-09-Quaternions.md

 ### Addition and subtraction: an abelian group

 The development now proceeds by showing that quaternions are an instance of one type class after another.
 The first is `ab_group_add`, the class of abelian groups with the signature $(0, {+}, {-})$.
 For this instance declaration to be accepted, definitions must be provided for zero, addition, unary minus and subtraction, and they must be shown to satisfy the usual group axioms.
 The proofs of the latter turn out to take a single line.
-The definitions again use co-recursion, and as we can see below, these operations are all defined componentwise.
+The definitions again use corecursion, and as we can see below, these operations are all defined componentwise.

 <pre class="source">
 <span class="keyword1 command">instantiation</span> quat <span class="main">::</span> <span class="quoted">ab_group_add</span>